New to BigCommerce?

 Reduce header height - reduces header height for a more compact look

-Show "Home" link in header - chooses wether or not to add a "home" link to your main navigation that will link to your homepage (note: your logo will always link to your homepage)
+Show "Home" link in header - chooses whether or not to add a "home" link to your main navigation that will link to your homepage (note: your logo will always link to your homepage)

 Categories display - if you've chosen to display your store's categories in your navigation, use the options in this dropdown to chose whether to display them In the main navigation or In a dropdown.
 If you chose to display them In a dropdown, they will appear under a "Shop" link in the navigation.